FranBlake89/dogGrooming/README.md

 **Technical Implementation:**

 The application is developed using Java, Swing, and MySQL on the Windows platform.
 The core structure involves two classes, 'Pet' and 'Owner,' maintaining a One-to-One relationship.
-Future plans include transitioning to Many-to-Many for enhanced scalability.
+Future plans include transitioning to One-to-Many for enhanced scalability.

 The system provides users with the capability to input new records, storing them in a MySQL database.
 Additionally, users can view, modify, and delete records, adhering to the CRUD (Create, Read, Update, Delete) operations.
 An exit button is incorporated, displaying a message to the user before termination.